Womens Issues

 Puberty

-Puberty is a time of complex physical, hormonal and emotional changes.
+Puberty is a time of many changes.
 Fluctuating hormone levels during puberty can affect seizure control.
 The physical changes and growth can also happen so quickly that the body may need a higher dose of medication.
-This may be a good time to have medication blood levels checked and the dose may need to be increased or changed.

 Menstruation